 Why You Must Never Put a Whole Root in the Jar

 A whole turmeric root in a mixer jar is like putting a cricket ball in a blender.
-The blade cannot generate enough linear velocity at the point of contact to fracture the root — instead, the root bounces around the jar, creating violent impact shocks that travel directly to the coupler.
+The blade cannot generate enough velocity to fracture it — so the root bounces around the jar.

-Each bounce is a shock load — a sudden torque spike that can be 5-10x the normal operating torque.
+Each bounce is a shock load — a sudden torque spike up to 10× the normal operating torque.
 Plastic couplers are rated for normal torque, not shock torque.
-Three or four of these impacts can crack a coupler that would otherwise last years.

-Crushing to peppercorn size (5-8mm) is the critical threshold.
-At this size, the blade's linear velocity is sufficient to fracture the piece on first contact — no bouncing, no shock loading, no coupler damage.
+Crushing to peppercorn size (5–8mm) is the critical threshold.
+At this size the blade fractures pieces on first contact — no bouncing, no shock loading, no coupler damage.

 Pro Tip: Place dried turmeric in a thick cloth or zip-lock bag.
-Use a rolling pin or the flat of a heavy pan to crush.
-This is faster than a mortar for large quantities and keeps the turmeric dust contained.
+Use a rolling pin to crush.
+Faster than a mortar for large quantities — and keeps the dust contained.

 Step Three